RikVN/Neural_DRS/README.md

 ./src/unit_tests.sh
 ```

 This does a range of tests for the OpenNMT and Marian experiments and can only succeed if everything works.
+Note that this requires to be run on GPU!

 ## Running with OpenNMT ##